How to Get Twitter / X Data for AI Workflows

 This works best for teams that already know the workflow they want to automate

-The best fit is usually not someone casually experimenting with prompts.
-It is a team that already has a repeatable task and wants live Twitter / X data inside it.
+This is usually not for someone casually experimenting with prompts.
+It is for a team that already has a repeatable task and wants live Twitter / X data inside it.

 AI product teams